Narshe1412/Code-Institute-Data-Centric-Project/readme.md

 #### Should haves

-- As a user, I want to be able to store the application data, so time and task completion is not lost after the web is closed.
+- As a user, I want to be able to store the application data, so time and task completion are not lost after the web is closed.
-- As a user, I want to be able to visualize a summary of the time spent using a variaety of charts, so that I can have a better picture of the time spent for my own records or for manager reporting.
+- As a user, I want to be able to visualize a summary of the time spent using a variety of charts, so that I can have a better picture of the time spent for my own records or for management reporting.

 #### Could haves

-- As a user, I want to be able to import multiple tasks from a file, or a structured string format, so I don't spend too much time adding new tasks to the system.
+- As a user, I want to be able to import multiple tasks from a file or a structured string format, so I don't spend too much time adding new tasks to the system.
 - As a user, I want to be able to export the data of the application, so I can use it in different applications or send it as a report to my supervisors.

 #### Won't haves